torvalds/linux/Documentation/media/uapi/dvb/fe-get-info.rst

        -  Capabilities supported by the frontend

-NOTE: The frequencies are specified in Hz for Terrestrial and Cable systems.
+.. note:: The frequencies are specified in Hz for Terrestrial and Cable systems.
 They're specified in kHz for Satellite systems

 .. _fe-caps-t: